IQSS/dataverse/doc/sphinx-guides/source/admin/external-tools.rst

 +++++++++++++++++++++++++++

 When a dataset level explore tool is added, an "Explore" button on the dataset page will appear.
 This button becomes a drop down when there are multiple tools.

-You can also use the API to list dataset level tools.
-See :ref:`list-external-tools-for-a-dataset-api`

 Dataset Level Configure Tools
 +++++++++++++++++++++++++++++